robertoostenveld/esp8266_artnet_dmx512/test/README.md

-While we would like to create a buffer with a valid DMX signal once, instruct DMA to transfer it at a specific data rate to the I2S GPIO of the ESP8266 continuously, the Arduino code takes explicit measures to prevent DMX from looping over the data.
+While we would like to create a buffer with a valid DMX signal once, instruct DMA to transfer it at a specific data rate to the I2S GPIO of the ESP8266 continuously, the Arduino code takes explicit measures to prevent DMA from looping over the data.
+It maintains a ring chain of buffers, making sure that the "oldest" is the one that gets fed, eventually even zero'ing a buffer that was ubject to a buffer underrun.

 This means that we would need to assert that we feed the DMX data over and over again to keep this buffer filled.
+In the first implementation of I2S mode this was exactly the case and it felt wrong right away but I had no clue how the I2S thing works and no documentation to change this.

+Starting with the I2S source files in the Arduino/ESP8266 project, I ended up with what you will find in i2s_dmx.{h|cpp}.
-The I2S/DMA setup in i2s_dmx.{h|cpp} does exactly the opposite: When passed a pre-allocated buffer to i2s_dmx_begin(), it will initialize DMA such that it will continuously transfer this buffer at a rate that was set with i2s_set_rate() before.
+The does exactly the opposite of the original code:
+When passed a pre-allocated buffer to i2s_dmx_begin(), it will initialize DMA such that it will continuously transfer this buffer at a rate that was set with i2s_set_rate() before.
+I did not want to change port anything that already exists.
+For this reason the original I2S includes are still necessary e.g. for setting the rate.

-When Artnet data is received later, the only thing the code needs to do is to update the DMX values within this buffer at the corresponding bit positions.
+When Artnet data is received later, the only thing the code (loop() method) needs to do is to update the DMX values within this buffer at the corresponding bit positions.
 There is no need to feed/send this data or to inform the DMA subsystem about changes.
-Everything that was updated in the buffer will be sent next time, the DMA rushes over the changed bytes.
+Everything that was updated in the buffer will be sent next time the DMA rushes over the changed bytes.

 There is a potential risk with doing so: There is no guarantee when a byte that is subject to a change will be transferred next time.

-This should not be a big deal in general because it means that a specific update will go live like 25ms earlier or later.
+This should not be a big deal in general because it only means that a specific update will go live like 25ms earlier or later - negligible.

 However, a single channel value might get split up into some more significant bits and some less significant ones.
 When not written in a single transactional that might cause unwanted and perceptible effects e.g.